When do you KNOW Finnish?

 Something that works in your advantage is that you will usually be tested by a Finnish teacher.
 As such, you will get some extra lenience.
 After all, Finnish teachers are familiar with the types of mistakes students make and, thus, know how to understand your broken Finnish better than your regular Finn.

-As your language skills develop, the important of accuracy in your conjugations and inflections will grow.
+As your language skills develop, the importance of accuracy in your conjugations and inflections will grow.

 3.3.
 Vocabulary range